bitovi/react-to-web-component/docs/api.md

 `

 /*
-  console.log(this.props) in the React render function produces this:
+  console.log(props) in the functions produces this:
   {
     stringProp: "iloveyou",
     numProp: 360,